 - Become a Trusted Strategic Business and Learning Partner - Champion the adoption of processes and technologies that enable modern work and learning - Establish effective communication strategies to help customers understand offerings and services - Develop employee resource strategy that focuses on IT professional and technical competencies - 6.
 Deloitte identified eighteen (18) ICT Programs (Appendix A pages 14-16) and described within each program the key activities or projects to be undertaken in order to achieve the objectives of the program.
 The ICT Programs are described in the detailed report attached in Appendix A, pages 19-36.
 Deloitte assigned a relative Value and Effort of High, Medium or Low to each program.
 The criteria used to assign this valuation is defined on page 18 of the report attached in Appendix A. - 7.
 Staff have reviewed the ICT Programs and established an initial list of projects required to achieve the objectives of the ICT Programs defined by Deloitte.
 Appendix B outlines the projects within each of the defined ICT Programs.
-Appendix C list the projects in priority sequence and the estimated start year of each project is noted along with estimated one-time and ongoing cost, value and effort. - 8.
-The estimated costs are summarized in Appendix D and shown as two views; - Total costs based on project priority - Total costs by budget year
+Appendix C list the projects in priority sequence and the estimated start year of each project is noted along with estimated additional one-time costs and base budget increases, value and effort. - 8.
+The cost analysis of all projects by budget year are summarized in Appendix D.